dimitri-nicolo/calico/_includes/v2.2/cnx-monitor-install.md

    >    ```
    >
    > 1. Use the following commands to set an environment variable called `REGISTRY` containing the
-   >    location of the private registry and replace `quay.io` in the manifest with the location
+   >    location of the private registry and replace the paths in the manifest to refer to
-   >    of your private registry.
+   >    the private registry.
    >
    >    ```bash
    >    REGISTRY=my-registry.com \
-   >    sed -i -e "s?quay.io?$REGISTRY?g" operator.yaml
+   >    sed -i -e "s?quay.io?$REGISTRY?g" operator.yaml {% if include.elasticsearch == "operator" %}\
+   >    sed -i -e "s?upmcenterprises?$REGISTRY/upmcenterprises?g" operator.yaml{% endif %}
    >    ```
    >
    >    **Tip**: If you're hosting your own private registry, you may need to include